Rogers logo

 Target Market

-• Canadian consumers, businesses, and enterprises
+• Canadian consumers, families, and businesses of all sizes.

 Differentiation

-• Largest wireless network
+• Largest wireless network in Canada

 Revenue Streams